-- turnover reflecting the "greenness" of investee compagines. - capital expenditure (CapEx) showing the green investments made by investee companies relevant for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the"greenness" of investee compagines. - capital expenditure (CapEx) showing the green investments made by investee companies relevant for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of investee directly enable other activities to make a substantial contribution to an environmental objective.